 Japan has one of the most fascinating cultures.
 With traditions dating back thousands of years, a wild fashion sense and a dominating technological development; I was excited to experience it all.
-Cody and I traveled to Tokyo, Hakone, Kyoto and Osaka.
+This guide takes you through the sites to see in Tokyo, Hakone, Kyoto and Osaka.

 DAY 1 – 4 TOKYO, JAPAN